 Lent helps us reorient our lives and remind ourselves that we do need salvation.
 That there are things that are fundamentally flawed with us that need to be rectified.
-Where we need to take stock of our lives and cry out with hopeful desperation that says YWHW save me.
-And the Psalms give us a beautiful avenue to go about this, because how multifaceted these kinds of songs allow us to enter into the song and prayers in a way that the words someone becomes our own.
+Where we need to take stock of our lives and cry out with hopeful desperation that says Ywhw save me.
+And the Psalms give us a beautiful avenue to go about this, because of how multifaceted these kinds of songs allow us to enter into the song and prayers in a way that the words someone becomes our own.

 It is an interesting note that this prayer has, since the early church been considered a psalm of penitence.
 But this psalm “lacks both any explicit confession of sin and a plea for forgiveness” NICOT

 I want to highlight a few elements of the Psalm before offering what amounts to my own reader-response reading to it.

 Our Psalm starts at the source of the turmoil

 I cannot imagine a more desperate and emotional yet intimate opening to a Psalm than what we see in Ps 6.
 Yahweh don’t rebuke me; don’t judge me even though I know you have the right to… Instead, show compassion.
 Be merciful to me.
 Yahweh is God’s covenantal name… the name that was only revealed to Moses and through him, Israel.
 It is the name of intimacy and relationship.
 From a relationship, the Psalmist continues to detail a condition of weakness and pain.
 There is physical agony, spiritual distress.
 Terror at the very core of who they are… Their whole purpose cannot happen… In death, in Sheol they cannot praise and glorify God- they cannot serve him… which was their role in the covenant with God.
 They are weary for death seems inevitable… worn-out eyes is often a metaphor for death

 The Psalmist says Yahweh I cry myself to sleep every night and when I wake up my pillow is sopping wet with tears.